WeakKnight/weakknight.github.io/src/blogs/error-estimation-of-monte-carlo.md

 \hat{\mu_n} \pm {t_{(1 - \alpha/2, n-1)}} s / \sqrt{n}
 $$

 In realtime rendering, we often have a limited sample count like 8 or 16.
-Let us compute the confidence interval with converging chance 99% using normal distribution and t-distribution.
+Let us compute the confidence interval with coverage chance 99% using normal distribution and t-distribution.
 Assuming $n = 16$,

 If using normal distribution,
 $$